How to photograph your artwork

 When you are really not sure, you can rent or borrow a camera and try it yourself.

 “While there is perhaps a province in which the photograph can tell us nothing more than what we see with our own eyes, there is another in which it proves to us how little our eyes permit us to see.”

 How to photograph paintings without glare

 When you are in the museum or gallery, you might find it hard to avoid the glare.
 You are not allowed to touch or move the artwork.
-The best solution would be using a polarizing filter.
-There are two types Linear and Circular Polarizers, both reduces the glare on glass surfaces.
+The best solution would be using a polarising filter.
+There are two types of Linear and Circular Polarisers, both reduce the glare on glass surfaces.

 If you are taking photos of your own art, then things become simple.
 Just take it out of the frame.
 If you really want a photo of the framed artwork, use an American Box without glass.

 If your painting has a glossy finish, then you might have a reflection problem too.
 Avoid using on-camera flash and go away from direct sunlight.
 On-camera flash often is next to the lens, so the light travels back to the lens in a very unflattering way.
 Avoid using on-camera flash whenever you can!
 The trick is using continuous lighting such as a set of soft-box lights.
 It’s less powerful than strobes, but you see what you get and you get what you see.

 No problem.
 Just put a nice white curtain on your window, then you have this nicely diffused light that looks expensive and professional.

 When taking photos of a mural outdoor, the best time to take the photo is on a cloudy day.
 Direct sunlight can give you a strong glare, or cast uneven lighting.
 In post-production, you can add some warmth to the photo so it doesn’t look so grey.